Campaign Z: The initial push

 The annual Hmong New Year kicked off on 16 December 1971; many officers found their way rearward from their front-line units to the celebration.
 There was unseasonable rain on 17 December, grounding aviation.
 Campaign Z began with a PAVN drive down the Ban Ban Valley.
 The strike force consisted of the 335th Independent Regiment, mechanized infantry of the 316th PAVN Division's 174th Regiment, the 27th Sapper Battalion, and the 195th Armored Battalion.
-New to the fighting in northern Laos were T34 tanks and armored personnel carriers.
+New to the fighting in northern Laos were T34 tanks and Type 63 armored personnel carriers.
 The PAVN objective was the destruction of two Royalist guerrilla regiments, Groupement Mobile 21 (GM 21) and Groupement Mobile 23 (GM 23).

 Simultaneously, the 312th PAVN Division retraced its previous successful line of attack, driving down Route 72 at Groupement Mobile 22 in the southeastern PDJ.
 Anticipating the PAVN arrival, the guerrillas began to abandon their weapons as they sifted to the rear past the Thai fire bases.

 With their light infantry screen withdrawn, the Thai fire bases now came under attack.
 The PAVN used a new tactic of counter-fire on the batteries to coop the Thai gunners in their bunkers.
 It would lift this fire in bare time for its infantry to overrun the fire bases.
 Without time to react, many of the Thais were trapped in their bunkers.

 On 18 December 1971, in another first for the northern Lao theater of war, the Vietnam People's Air Force (VPAF) unexpectedly challenged the U.S. Air Force (USAF) and Royal Lao Air Force (RLAF) air supremacy.
 The VPAF thrust by MiG 21s disrupted the entirety of the air war over the PDJ.
 All strikes had to be called off; bomb loads had to be jettisoned willy nilly.
 The propeller driven craft fled due west to escape the MiGs.
 U.S. Air Force F-4 Phantom II fighters turned to fight the VPAF.
 The USAF lost three F-4s that day.

 Combat Search and Rescue (CSAR) for the downed fliers on 19 December absorbed fifty aircraft in its efforts, leading to another day of weak tactical air support for the Royalists.
 Even after the end of the CSAR, air support was weakened by necessary countermeasures to MiG 21 intrusions, whether real or feinted.

 The end of the Thai fire bases came on 20 December; all six of them were overrun.
 Nor were the Hmong home free; one battalion of 800 suffered about 200 wounded, and nearly that many killed.
 Overall, Royalist casualties for the three days combat were 286 killed, 418 wounded, and 1,500 missing.
 The Royalists also lost 24 howitzers to the Communists.